ConcernedCitizen2025/Project2025-Assistant/_questions/035-cybersecurity-critical-infrastructure.md

 ---
 layout: question
-title: "Cybersecurity Threats"
+title: "Addressing Cybersecurity Threats and Protecting Critical Infrastructure in Project 2025"
+description: "Explore how Project 2025's proposed strategies for addressing cybersecurity threats, including public-private partnerships and infrastructure resilience, could impact national security."
 ---

-### *How does Project 2025 address cybersecurity threats and the protection of critical infrastructure?*

 # Addressing Cybersecurity Threats and Protecting Critical Infrastructure in Project 2025

+## *How does Project 2025 address cybersecurity threats and the protection of critical infrastructure?*

 **Introduction**

-Cybersecurity has become a cornerstone of national security, as cyber threats increasingly target critical infrastructure, private sector businesses, and government systems.
+Cybersecurity has become a cornerstone of national security, with cyber threats increasingly targeting critical infrastructure, private businesses, and government systems.
 Project 2025 outlines several strategies aimed at addressing these cybersecurity threats and ensuring the protection of critical infrastructure.
-The plan emphasizes the need to bolster the United States' defense mechanisms against cyber-attacks, increase collaboration between the public and private sectors, and enhance the nation's ability to respond to and recover from cyber incidents.
-This analysis will explore these proposals, assess their potential impact, and consider how they might influence the broader landscape of cybersecurity in the United States.
+The plan emphasizes the need to strengthen the U.S. defense against cyber-attacks, increase collaboration between the public and private sectors, and enhance the nation’s ability to respond to and recover from cyber incidents.

 **Cybersecurity Strategies in Project 2025**